Links on Android Authority may earn us a commission. Learn more.

 Your Apple Watch may be leaving a mark on your skin if your band is too snug, or if you have developed an irritation to its build materials.
 Some people may be allergic to nickel which can be found in certain Apple Watch bands.

 If you develop a rash from your Apple Watch, Apple recommends removing the wearable until your skin recovers.

-You can remove your Apple Watch band by pressing the band release buttons on the back of your device and sliding each half of the band out of the case’s grooves.
-For more details, see our dedicated guide.
+To change your Apple Watch band, remove your current band by pressing the band release buttons on the back of your device and sliding each half of the band out of the case’s grooves.
+Then, simply slide a new band into place.